The #1 problem still killing process improvement culture.

 - Processes accepted by process owners - sign-off.

 Unfortunately for the process culture of many organizations - the desired outcomes are very different for teams involved in dealing with customers, actually working within these processes every day.

 These are the teams we expect to execute new processes, that suffer under process breakdowns, that field direct customer feedback every day, that fix process breakdowns every day… they don’t have two hours to sit down and try to absorb a process.
 They expect to be able to use something as quickly and as useful as the pilots do.

 As Atul rightly concludes - it’s not their laziness or unwillingness to accept help.
 This is a direct result of trying to use information that just hasn’t been translated into a useable format.

 A living, breathing, world-beating improvement culture does not happen without everyone in every team being able to contribute.
-And this means recognising that dumping techno-speak onto teams after projects is not process improvement.
+And this means recognizing that dumping techno-speak onto teams after projects is not process improvement.

-We need to shift the language of change, our business processes, into useful information so that everyone can join the conversation.
+We need to shift the language of change, our business processes, into useful information so that everyone can join the process improvement conversation.